Alternative cancer treatments: Terminology

-Complementary and alternative cancer treatments are often grouped together, in part because of the adoption of the phrase complementary and alternative medicine by the United States Congress.
+Complementary and alternative cancer treatments are often grouped, in part because of the adoption of the phrase complementary and alternative medicine by the United States Congress.
 The World Health Organization uses the phrase traditional, complementary, and integrative medicine (TCIM) to describe a similar set of treatments.

 Complementary treatments are used in conjunction with proven mainstream treatments.
 They tend to be pleasant for the patient, not involve substances with any pharmacological effects, inexpensive, and intended to treat side effects rather than to kill cancer cells.
 Medical massage and self-hypnosis to treat pain are examples of complementary treatments.

 About half the practitioners who dispense complementary treatments are physicians, although they tend to be generalists rather than oncologists.
 As many as 60% of American physicians have referred their patients to a complementary practitioner for some purpose.
 While conventional physicians should always be kept aware of any complementary treatments used by a patient, many physicians in the United Kingdom are at least tolerant of their use, and some might recommend them.

 Alternative treatments, by contrast, are used in place of mainstream treatments.
 The most popular alternative cancer therapies include restrictive diets, mind-body interventions, bioelectromagnetics, nutritional supplements, and herbs.
 The popularity and prevalence of different treatments varies widely by region.
 Cancer Research UK warns that alternative treatments may interact with conventional treatment, may increase the side effects of medication, and can give people false hope.